JasonGuojz/nlp-tools/README.md

 ## Dateset

 <details>
-<summary>&bull <a href="https://gluebenchmark.com/tasks" > </a> GLUE </summary><blockquote><p align="justify">
+<summary> <a href="https://gluebenchmark.com/tasks" > </a> GLUE </summary><blockquote><p align="justify">
 The General Language Understanding Evaluation (GLUE) benchmark is a collection of resources for training, evaluating, and analyzing natural language understanding systems.
-GLUE consists of:
+GLUE consists of:</p>
-  A benchmark of nine sentence- or sentence-pair language understanding tasks built on established existing datasets and selected to cover a diverse range of dataset sizes, text genres, and degrees of difficulty,
+<p align="justify">A benchmark of nine sentence- or sentence-pair language understanding tasks built on established existing datasets and selected to cover a diverse range of dataset sizes, text genres, and degrees of difficulty,</p>
-  A diagnostic dataset designed to evaluate and analyze model performance with respect to a wide range of linguistic phenomena found in natural language, and
+<p align="justify">A diagnostic dataset designed to evaluate and analyze model performance with respect to a wide range of linguistic phenomena found in natural language, and</p>
-  A public leaderboard for tracking performance on the benchmark and a dashboard for visualizing the performance of models on the diagnostic set.
+<p align="justify">A public leaderboard for tracking performance on the benchmark and a dashboard for visualizing the performance of models on the diagnostic set.
 </p></blockquote></details>